NP-Hardest/IITK-mini-MIPS/README.md

 ### **Simulation & Testing**

-- Run `processor.v` with its testbench `processor_tb.v`.
-The testbench is loaded with instruction encodings for **Bubble Sort**.
+- Run `top_module.v` with its testbench `top_tb.v`.
+The testbench is loaded with instruction encodings for **Bucket Sort**.
 You can try and run other algorithms (encoding each instruction can be painful for longer programs).
-- Encodings for instructions to compute factorial are also provided in `/extra files`.
+- Encodings for other programs such as Bubble sort or a simple factorial program are also provided in `/extra files`.

 ## **Schematic**